booleanbites/houzi-doc/_docs/houzi-builder/9_api-and-configurations-setup.md

 ---
 title: Api and Configurations Setup
-category: Houzi Configuration Builder
+category: Houzi Builder
+permalink: houzi-builder/api_config_setup
-order: 9
+order: 409
 ---

 > **Important**: You are required to install the Houzi Rest API Plug-in on your Houzez wordpress.
 To install the Plug-in, click on [Houzi Rest Api Plugin Link](https://github.com/booleanbites/houzi-rest-api).